sammyd/iOS8-day-by-day-book/manuscript/33-cloudkit.md

 Please remember that this project was created to demo CloudKit, and almost certainly has problems if you were to try and use it as a real note-taking app.
 Feel free to take it and fix that - I'll happily take a pull request.

-I've typed a lot today - I think you should reward me by following me and saying hi on twitter - I'm [@iwantmyrealname](https://twitter.com/iwantmyrealname).

-sam